hudson-and-thames/arbitragelab/docs/source/getting_started/installation.rst

    * We have added error handling which will raise an error if your environment variables are incorrect.
    * If you are having problems with the installation, please ping us on Slack and we will be able to assist.

+Important Notes
+###############

+* ArbitrageLab requires an internet connection when you import the library.
+This checks that your API key is valid.
+* We have added analytics to the library which will let us know in which city the function call was made and which functions were called, but it shares no personal data and goes via Google Analytics.
+  This to help aid our team to improve the functionality that is used the most (standard practice with SaaS products).